ignaciogrigas/grupo_9_corEnergy/retro.md

-Here is a brief timeline that shows both the possitive and the negative things that we bumped into throught the course.
+Here is a brief timeline that shows both the positive and the negative things that we bumped into throught the course.

 ![Timeline](/Inspirations_and_Wireframes/TIMELINE.jpg)